Skip to content

 What causes the OBJ error in media files?

 The placeholder you see is called an Object Replacement Character.
-It shows up when a software you’re using doesn’t know how to show a specific character from another software.
-In this case, the Facebook app doesn’t know how to show the emoji that’s coming from your phone.
+It shows up when the software you’re using doesn’t know how to show a specific character from another software.
+In this case, the Facebook app doesn’t know how to show the emoji from your phone.

 You’re not supposed to be seeing this issue, and here are three reasons why you might be.